MrMicky-FR/CraftStats/README.md

 Minecraft servers tracker built on [Cloudflare Workers](https://workers.cloudflare.com/) with [Vue.js](https://vuejs.org/).

-You can see it live on [craftstats.net](https://craftstats.net)

 ![Screenshot](screenshot.png)

 ## Features

-* Fast, it's running on more than 300 datacenters worldwide thanks to the power of [Cloudflare Workers](https://workers.cloudflare.com/)
+* Fast, running on more than 300 datacenters worldwide thanks to [Cloudflare Workers](https://workers.cloudflare.com/)
-* Historical players count of the last months
+* Historical player counts for the last few months
 * Fully responsive
-* UI to edit servers
+* Intuitive interface to manage servers
-* Minecraft: Bedrock Edition support
+* Supports both Minecraft: Java Edition and Minecraft: Bedrock Edition support
+* Fully translatable

 ## Installation

 * Install [Wrangler CLI](https://developers.cloudflare.com/workers/cli-wrangler/install-update)
-* Install dependencies with `npm install`
+* Run `npm install` to install dependencies
 * Copy `wrangler.example.toml` to `wrangler.toml`
 * Create a KV namespace named `KV_SERVERS` and add its id in the `wrangler.toml`
 * Build the Vue.js frontend with `cd frontend && npm install && npm run build`
-* Publish to Workers with `workers publish`
+* Deploy to Cloudflare Workers with `wrangler deploy`

 ### Edit servers list

-* Add an edit token in the `wrangler.toml` by editing the value of `SERVERS_EDIT_TOKEN`
+* Add an edit token to the `wrangler.toml` file, by editing the value of `SERVERS_EDIT_TOKEN`
-* Go on `/editor` and change servers
+* Go on `/editor` and change the servers
 * Enter the token and save

 ## Credits

-CraftStats is inspired by [MineStats](https://github.com/nathan818fr/minestats) (by [nathan818](https://github.com/nathan818fr)), which is unfortunately no longer maintained today.
+CraftStats was inspired by [MineStats](https://github.com/nathan818fr/minestats) (by [nathan818](https://github.com/nathan818fr)), which unfortunately is no longer maintained today.